 - There are ample opportunities for over learning

-- Language and vocabulary work provides semantic representation
+- Language and vocabulary work help to provide semantic representation

 These principles ensure that students will store and retrieve information effectively and become independent readers and spellers, not reliant on whole word recognition.

-There are many synthetic phonics programmes available, however I firmly believe the success of the programme is in the delivery too.
-The deliverer needs to understand the principles of what they are delivering and maintain the continuity and standard of delivery which makes CodeBreakers® successful.
+There are many synthetic phonics programmes available, however, I firmly believe the success of the programme is in the delivery too.
+The person delivering needs to understand the principles of what they are delivering and maintain the continuity and standard of delivery which makes CodeBreakers® successful.